rblades/dhworkbook_master/docs/module-2/Exercises.md

 14\.
 Examine your data either in a text editor or in a spreadsheet.
 Use twarc to create a file with a list of ids.
 Lodge this list and your history and notes in your repository.

-**NB.
-Twitter forbids the sharing of the full metadata of a collection of tweets.
+**NB Twitter forbids the sharing of the full metadata of a collection of tweets.
 You may however share a list of tweet IDs.
 See the Twarc documentation for the instructions on how to do that.**

 ### What can you do with this data?

+1\.
 Examine the Twarc repository, especially its utilities.
 You could extract the geolocated ones and map them.
 You could examine the difference between 'male' and 'female' tweeters (and how problematic might that be?).

+2\.
 In your csv, save the text of the posts to a new file and upload it to something like [Voyant](http://voyant-tools.org) to visualize trends over time.
 Google for analyzes of twitter data to get some ideas.

 ## Exercise 6: Using Tesseract to turn a pdf into text